davlee1972/upscale_video/README.md

 This python code is used to scale my existing 2k bluray collecion to 4k

 Troubleshooting Ubuntu.
-It took me a while to figure out why my AMD gpu on my linux server wasn't getting by Vulkan.
+It took me a while to figure out why my AMD gpu on my linux server wasn't getting working with Vulkan.
 Apparently you have to run your python code throught a terminal session in the GUI (pressing Alt-T).
 Running the python script using a non-GUI shell (Ctrl-Alt-1 / SSH / Putty, etc.) doesn't work for some reason.

 Installing the latest Open Mesa drivers probably helped as well.